microchip-pic-avr-examples/pic16f17146-adcc-getting-started-mplab-mcc/README.md

 ## Summary

 The labs in this code example demonstrates various computation modes such as accumulate, average, burst average and low pass filtering of the 12-bit ADCC available in PIC16F17146 and PIC16F18146 family of microcontrollers.
-The features of ADCC such as operation in sleep mode, threshold comparison and reading the on-board temperature sensor is also discussed in this example.
+The features of ADCC such as single-ended and differential mode, operation in sleep mode, threshold comparison and reading the on-board temperature sensor is also discussed in this example.